2022–23 Purdue Boilermakers men's basketball team

 The 2022–23 Purdue Boilermakers men's basketball team represented Purdue University in the 2022–23 NCAA Division I men's basketball season.
-Their head coach is Matt Painter, who coached his 18th season with the Boilermakers.
+Their head coach was Matt Painter, who coached his 18th season with the Boilermakers.
 The Boilermakers played their home games at Mackey Arena in West Lafayette, Indiana as members of the Big Ten Conference.

 With Northwestern's loss to Maryland on February 26, 2023, Purdue clinched a share of the Big Ten regular season championship.
 With Michigan's loss to Illinois on March 2, Purdue clinched the outright regular season championship, its first outright championship since 2017.
 The championship marked the school's 25th, the most in Big Ten history.
-On March 12, 2023, Purdue won its second Big Ten Tournament championship.

-Purdue earned the No. 1 seed in the East region in the 2023 NCAA tournament.
-In the round of 64, Purdue lost to No. 16 seed Farleigh Dickinson, becoming the second men's No. 1 seed to lose to a No. 16 seed, following Virginia's 2018 loss to UMBC.
+In the Big Ten tournament, they defeated Rutgers, Ohio State, and Penn State to win the tournament championship, the school's second.
+As a result, they received the conference's automatic bid to the NCAA tournament as the No. 1 seed in the East region.
+In the first round of the tournament they were upset by Fairleigh Dickinson, becoming the second men's No. 1 seed to lose to a No. 16 seed ever, following Virginia's 2018 loss to UMBC.